aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/liqutei-tefilot-i145-for-sukkot-by-reb-nosson-sternhartz-of-nemirov.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-May I draw from the energy that goes to Adam/humanity and no longer from the energy that goes to Behemah/domestic-animals.
+May I draw from the energy that goes to Adam/humanity and no longer from the energy that goes to Behemah/domesticated-animals.
-May I soon emerge from being defined as a domestic-animal and instead be defined as human.
+May I soon ascend from the category of domesticated-animal to the category of human.
 </div></td></tr>